hubidu/codeceptjs-testbook/README.md

 - Run testbook app and server in a docker container

 ## BACKLOG
+- When a test fails show possibly related changes in source code (e. g. using a correlation service which uses the tags to find changes in related projects)
 - Add line number to steps
 - Implement conditional tags (NotProduction, NotIntegration)
 - Show tags in scenarios